 - Commitment to Growth and Change: restoring hope, meaning, purpose

-Sanctuary Tool Kit Sanctuary Tool Kit is a set of practical and simple interventions that reinforce the language and philosophical underpinnings of the Sanctuary Model.
-These tools, community meetings, safety plans, SELF treatment planning conferencing, team meetings, self-care planning, SELF psycho-education are the daily practices for both staff and students that support an organization's creation of a trauma-informed culture.
+Sanctuary Tool Kit Sanctuary Tool Kit is a set of practical and straightforward interventions that reinforce the language and philosophical underpinnings of the Sanctuary Model.
+These tools, community meetings, safety plans, SELF-treatment planning conferencing, team meetings, self-care planning, SELF psycho-education are the daily practices for both staff and students that support an organization's creation of a trauma-informed culture.